-Still, there’s more than just your financial health that affects the amount of collateral you’ll need to submit.
-The financing product you’re applying for and the kind of collateral you’re putting up also play a role in the final loan terms.
+Still, there’s more than just your business’s finances that affect the amount of collateral you’ll need to submit in order to qualify.
+The financing option you’re applying for and the kind of collateral you’re submitting also play a role in the final loan terms.

 In this post, we’ll outline how to determine the amount of collateral you’ll need to receive a business loan.

 It’s important to remember that the amount of collateral you’ll have to submit depends on the financial health of your business.
 The Five C’s break down your financial health into the following five categories:

 Capacity: This “C” evaluates your ability to repay a loan, based on your existing debt load (such as outstanding credit card debt or existing loans) and the income your business generates each month.

 Capital: This is the amount of money you’re putting towards the investment.
 For example, capital could be the down payment on a home.

 Collateral: The asset as collateral that the lender may take possession of in the event of a default.

-Conditions: Other terms of the loan like interest rate, term, and loan amount.
+Conditions: Other aspects like interest rate, business loan term, and loan amount.

 In other words, if you’ve made a large down payment, have a stellar credit history, and have plenty of cash to repay a loan, not having enough collateral might not be an issue.
 Typically, you’ll find that most lenders will operate based on this same principle when evaluating your loan application.

 What Types of Financing Require Collateral?

-As you look for financing, you’ll likely come across both secured loans and unsecured loans.
+As you research financing, you’ll likely come across both secured loans and unsecured loans.
 Keep in mind that any loan that is referred to as a “secured loan” will require collateral.

 - Commercial real estate loans